Aspar

-Flavius Ardabur Aspar (Greek: Άσπαρ, fl.
+Flavius Ardabur Aspar (Greek: Ἄσπαρ, fl.
 400 – 471) was an Eastern Roman patrician and magister militum ("master of soldiers") of Alanic-Gothic descent.
 As the general of a Germanic army in Roman service, Aspar exerted great influence on the Eastern Roman Emperors for half a century, from the 420s to his death in 471, through the reigns of Theodosius II, Marcian and Leo I, who, in the end, had him killed.
 His death led to the ending of the Germanic domination of Eastern Roman policy.